mozilla/send/docs/encryption.md

 ### Uploading

 1. A new secret key is generated with `crypto.getRandomValues`
-2. The secret key is used to derive 3 more keys via HKDF SHA-256
+2. The secret key is used to derive more keys via HKDF SHA-256
-    - an encryption key for the file (AES-GCM)
+    - a series of encryption keys for the file, via [ECE](https://tools.ietf.org/html/rfc8188) (AES-GCM)
     - an encryption key for the file metadata (AES-GCM)
     - a signing key for request authentication (HMAC SHA-256)
 3. The file and metadata are encrypted with their corresponding keys